 While a well-balanced diet is ideal, certain groups of people may benefit from multivitamin supplementation:

-Pregnant women: Folic acid is crucial for preventing neural tube defects in developing babies.
+Pregnant women: Folic acid plays a vital role in preventing neural tube defects in developing babies.

 Restrictive diets: Vegans and vegetarians may need to supplement certain nutrients, such as vitamin B12 and iron.

-Malabsorption issues: Conditions like celiac disease or Crohn’s disease can interfere with nutrient absorption.
+Malabsorption issues: Conditions such as celiac disease or Crohn’s disease can disrupt the body’s ability to absorb nutrients properly.

 Solaray Liposomal Multivitamins